Michelle Yeoh makes history with best actress win at the Oscars

 "Never give up," Yeoh said, as the audience erupted in cheers.
 She then thanked her directors, the production company A24 and the cast and crew, and dedicated the award to her mom and "all the moms in the world."

-"They are really the superheroes, and without them, none of us would be here tonight," she said, echoing one of the film's directors, Daniel Kwan, who also thanked moms in one of his acceptance speeches.
+"They are really the superheroes, and without them, none of us would be here tonight," she said.

-Yeoh said her mom is 84 and she is watching in Malaysia with friends and family.
+Yeoh said her 84-year-old mom is watching in Malaysia with friends and family.
 "I love you guys, I'm bringing this home to you," she said.
 And she thanked her "extended family" in Hong Kong, where she got her start in acting.

+Her family and friends watched the Oscars at a large viewing party in Kuala Lumpur, with the crowd erupting and many embracing her mom when Yeoh won.

+Yeoh's mom said she had no doubt her daughter would win.
+"She's a very hard-working girl," she said a news conference at the watch party.

 "Everything Everywhere All at Once" was written and directed by Daniel Kwan and Daniel Scheinert, a duo known as The Daniels, who also won the Oscars for best director and best screenplay.